mdkrajnak/techradar/README.md

 There are no drag boundaries, if you are not careful you can drag a entry to a point where it is not visible.

 The application attempts to reload the last saved file on startup.
 If that file has been deleted the application will freeze up.
 To work around this create an empty file with the same name in the same location or reinstall the application.

+Printing only produces a reasonable result if you select "landscape" mode and "no margins".

+There is no export image option other than printing to PDF.